AmitSolnke/unleash/website/docs/topics/feature-flag-migration/feature-flag-migration-best-practices.md

 To structure your thinking, ask yourself:

--   What practices related to feature deployments, debugging and rollbacks are overburdening teams today and driving down productivity?
+-   What practices related to feature deployments, debugging, and rollbacks are overburdening teams today and driving down productivity?
 -   What specific deficiencies are there in the current platform?
 -   What business outcomes are you looking to drive?
 -   After the migration, what does "better" look like?